“We have a new generation of artists in Japan, all highly trained, and all with their own styles.”

 In contrast, Koyama says, he had to focus on international art fairs when he started because at that time there were no buyers in Japan who were interested in works by the young artists he was representing.

 His big break came when he began showing two up-and-coming artists, now world famous, Takashi Murakami and Yoshitomo Nara.
 The former he represented in Japan from the mid-1990s to early 2000s; the latter remained with him for a remarkable 19 years.
 Buyers still ask him for ‘the next Murakami’ – someone Koyama has yet to find.

 “Murakami’s style was so unique in the ‘90s art scene – a genre all of its own.
-These days, we have a new generation of artists in Japan, all highly trained, and all with their own styles,” says Koyama, who represents about 50 emerging and established contemporary painters and sculptors out of his two gallery spaces in Roppongi and Shibuya.
+These days, we have a new generation of artists in Japan, all highly trained, and all with their own styles,” says Koyama, who represents about 50 emerging and established contemporary painters and sculptors out of his gallery space in Roppongi.

-Through another project, TKG Ceramics, Koyama wants to develop a new ceramic market combining the skills and aesthetics of older generations with those of younger, contemporary potters, and introducing their works outside of Japan.
+Through Koyama Art Projects, Koyama and his team curate exhibits at other spaces outside of his own gallery.
+One of his goals through these projects is to develop a new ceramic market combining the skills and aesthetics of older generations with those of younger, contemporary potters, and introducing their works outside of Japan.
 “We have a huge variety of artists, artworks, and accumulated technical skill in Japan,” he says.
 “These artists are ambassadors for our cultural spirit.”

 TIPS & RESERVATION INFO